-This advanced practice course is designed to help students strengthen their social work practice knowledge and skills in their work with systems of all sizes.
+The focus of this advanced course is on work with diverse individuals, families, and communities, particularly those who are at-risk due to histories of social injustice.
 Building on the foundations of social work values, knowledge, and skills, students develop advanced analytic, interventive, and evaluative skills and learn to apply them in highly differentiated and discriminating ways.
 Students are expected to demonstrate high levels of proficiency and autonomy.
 They hone their skills as practitioners, while developing the ability to examine critically their own and others' practice.
 They solidify their identification with the values, purposes, perspectives, knowledge, and skills of the social work profession.

 Students develop advanced knowledge of the application of evidence-based practices with diverse client systems of all sizes.
-They also develop an introductory level ability to use and critically examine the

-Diagnostic and Statistical Manual of Mental Disorders, 5th ed.
+They also develop an introductory level ability to use and critically examine the Diagnostic and Statistical Manual of Mental Disorders, 5th ed.
 (DSM-5) exploring their applicability to core social work values, practice principles, and skills, especially as applied to diverse populations (e.g., diverse social classes, races, ethnicities, cultures, genders, sexual orientations, ages, religions, and disability statuses).
+This course is a co-requisite with SOWK 5903: Field III and a prerequisite for SOWK 5604 Advanced Social Work Practice II and SOWK 5904: Field IV.
+This course is part of the specialized practice curriculum